Health system that includes Dubuque hospital announces furloughs, pay cuts for executives

-Iowa's largest health system this morning announced staff furloughs and salary reductions for executives due to the impacts of the COVID-19 pandemic.
+Iowa's largest health system today announced staff furloughs and salary reductions for executives due to the impacts of the COVID-19 pandemic.

-UnityPoint Health, which includes Dubuque’s UnityPoint Health-Finley Hospital, announced short-term, limited reductions in hours for “administrative, support, ancillary and clinical team members and leaders” and reduction in hours or furloughs for employees in “areas that are not operating at capacity or experiencing closures,” according to a press release.
+UnityPoint Health, which includes Dubuque’s UnityPoint Health-Finley Hospital, announced short-term, limited reductions in hours for “administrative, support, ancillary and clinical team members and leaders” and reduction in hours or furloughs for employees in “areas that are not operating at capacity or experiencing closures."

 The system is also cutting executives’ pay by 15%.